vamsiche/GEN_AI/README.md

-# PDF Chatbot using Gemini and Streamlit
+# RAG Chatbot using Gemini and Streamlit

 ## About